 Paradu Eco Resort, Tuscany is roughly an hour away from Pisa by car.
-Set by the sea and in the heart of Tuscan life, there are an abundance of activities both in the resort and in the surrounding area.
+Set by the sea and in the heart of Tuscan life, there are an abundance of activities both in the resort and in the surrounding area which can be done either by locals or first time visitors.
 The guests are predominantly young families from other European countries which makes it more busy during school holiday period.

 They offer a variety of rates from full board to accommodation only.
 I am not so familiar with resorts of this type but I was amazed to learn that an adult only costs €273 for a week on a full board rate.
 This puts this type of holiday firmly in a more affordable category for families that may otherwise find it difficult to save for a summer break.
 In my usual format of eat, sleep and play this is our review of Paradu Eco Resort, Tuscany as a family.